New York Skate of Mind

 When: Late October to first week of April

-Few rinks can match the ambience of Central Park’s Trump Rink (also known as Wollman Rink), especially after a fresh snowfall.
+Few rinks can match the ambience of Central Park’s Trump Rink, especially after a fresh snowfall.
 If you’re there at night, be sure to look up for some prime NYC stargazing.

 Van Cortlandt Park Ice Skating Rink